Two Brothers’ Path to Success

 They wanted to stay close to their loved ones and give back to Shreveport, as their family had done for generations.
 But this time they wouldn’t be sharing a bedroom, or closet, or bathroom.
 Instead, they’d be sharing a company.

-With Billy’s background in both architecture and development, and Clyde’s roofing experience and strong relationship with clients, they united to form Hargrove Roofing and, eventually, Hargrove Construction.
+With Billy’s background in both architecture and development, and Clyde’s roofing experience and strong relationship with clients, they united to form Hargrove Roofing.
 It finally came full circle.

 They continue to argue and love each other in addition to giving clients 100% effort and service, day in and day out.